 Dr Jonty Heaversedge, Chair of NHS Southwark Clinical Commissioning Group

-Great health work is taking place locally.
+Great work is taking place to improve the health of people living in the boroughs.
 We have some of the best health and care professionals in the country working in our hospitals and communities, and we’ve seen big improvements over the last 50 years.
 Life expectancy has increased, while child mortality and teenage pregnancy have declined.

-However, despite positive changes, there are still important areas of deep deprivation and ill health.
-Some of our local people are not only not catching up – they are worse off: one in four people in Lambeth live in poverty and over a third in Southwark live in the most deprived pockets in England.
+But despite positive changes, some local people are worse off.
+One in four people in Lambeth live in poverty, while over a third in Southwark live in areas with the highest levels of deprivation in England.

-There are some big health issues in our boroughs:
+There are some major health issues in our boroughs:

-- High levels of smoking and drinking, despite recent reductions
+- There are high levels of smoking and drinking, despite recent reductions.

-- Levels of severe mental health illness are among the highest in England
+- Severe mental health illness is among the highest in England.

-- A high number of deaths from coronary heart disease
+- There are a high number of deaths from coronary heart disease.

 Sources: Public Health England, WHO, ONS, Lambeth and Southwark Expert Reference Group of the Local Care Networks, estimates based on local data on long-term conditions